dlouk/ALSACE/README.md

 --------------------------------------------------------------------------------

-ALSACE is a Python software for multivariate approximation based on polynomial chaos expansions (PCs).
-The PC coefficients are computed using least squares (LS) regression.
-The PC polynomial basis as well as the experimental design used in the LS problem are expanded adaptively by exploiting parameter anisotropies and LS stability estimates.
-The software has been developed as part of our work at the Institute for Accelerator Science and Electromagnetic Fields (TEMF) of TU Darmstadt.
+ALSACE is a Python software for multivariate approximation based on polynomial chaos expansions (PCEs).
+The PCE coefficients are computed using least squares (LS) regression.
+The PCE polynomial basis as well as the experimental design used in the LS problem are expanded adaptively by exploiting parameter anisotropies and LS stability estimates.
+The software has been developed as part of our work at the Institute for Accelerator Science and Electromagnetic Fields (TEMF) of the Technische Universität Darmstadt.

 --------------------------------------------------------------------------------